 You can definitely still play with it after the puffiness goes away.
 The consistency will be more like regular slime at that point.
 It will last at least a week if you store it in an air tight container.

-We turned our slime into fluffy unicorn slime, just for fun.
-We made one batch of blue slime, another batch of pink slime, and then we mixed them together to get the swirly effect you see in the slime below.
+We turned our slime into unicorn fluffy slime, just for fun.
+We made one batch of blue slime, another batch of pink slime, and then we mixed them together to get the swirly effect you see in the unicorn slime above.

 Fluffy slime is SO FUN and it’s really simple to make!
 This fluffy slime recipe uses simple ingredients (without borax!) to make the coolest, fluffiest slime ever.
 This is such a great slime recipe and a super fun activity for kids.
 It’s also a pretty cool science experiment.
 This is such an awesome, easy activity that’s fun for the whole family.

 This post was originally published on March 4, 2020.

 Our book Low-Mess Crafts for Kids is loaded with 72 fun and simple craft ideas for kids!
 The projects are fun, easy and most importantly low-mess, so the clean up is simple!

 You can purchase Low-Mess Crafts for Kids from Amazon, or wherever books are sold:

 Amazon | Barnes and Noble | Books- A- Million | Indiebound | Indigo | Amazon Canada